hpsaturn/malos-vision-android-bridge/README.md

 #### note: proto git submodule

-If you want replicate this project in your project, you keep in mind first add the matrix-io protos submodule, with something like:
+If you want replicate this project in your project, you keep in mind first add the `matrix-io protos submodule`, with something like:

 ```bash
 git submodule add https://github.com/matrix-io/protocol-buffers.git app/src/main/proto